Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of

-Additionally, as shown in Figures \ref{cifar_fedavg_label} and \ref{mnist_fedavg_label}, we can see that Label Flip is effective, and its effect is more noticeable in higher proportions like 0.3 and 0.5.
+Figure \ref{fedavg_attacks_fig} shows the results of the untargeted attacks used in our experiments.
+As shown in Figures \ref{cifar_fedavg_label} and \ref{mnist_fedavg_label}, we can see that Label Flip is effective, and its effect is more noticeable in higher proportions like 0.3 and 0.5 (especially compared to the mutators discussed previously).
 Furthermore, a non-iid dataset can cause more damage as the proportion increases.
-On CIFAR-10, see a 13\% decrease of accuracy (due to non-iid distribution) in 0.5 proportion compared to 5\% in 0.1 proportion.
+On CIFAR-10, we see a 13\% decrease of accuracy (due to non-iid distribution) in 0.5 proportion compared to 5\% in 0.1 proportion.
 We see the same pattern on Fashion MNIST, and in 0.5 proportion, accuracy decreases by 8\%, but in 0.1 proportion, the decrease is around 3\%.
 Considering that technically this is also a data mutator, human error and mislabelling samples can result in problems in FL.

 Additionally, the results show that model poisoning attacks are much more powerful than data attacks and faults.
 As Figures \ref{cifar_fedavg_random} and \ref{cifar_fedavg_sign} show, even with a small proportion of affected clients, Federated Averaging loses its effectiveness completely, and the model classifies all test cases as a single class.
 As a result, accuracy reaches 10\%, which is similar to random guessing.